 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments for a continuous 16-week period during each evaluation cycle via an online tool located on the project webpage.
-For this evaluation cycle, the commenting period opened on May 8, 2018 and will closed on September 5, 2018.
-As of June 12, no comments were submitted and shared with the Committee prior to the measure evaluation meeting.
+For this evaluation cycle, the commenting period opened on May 8, 2018 and closed on September 5, 2018.
+No comments were submitted as of June 12, prior to the measure evaluation meeting.